oasysgames/oasys-docs/docs/staking/1-stake-oasys/1-1-stake-oasys.md

 ### 5. If 10 days have passed, you can withdraw your tokens by pressing the withdraw button.

-If 10 days have passed, you can withdraw your tokens by pressing the withdraw button.

 You can check how much time is left until the tokens are withdrawable.

-While unstaking, you can not take staking rewards.
+While unstaking, you can not receive staking rewards.

 ![staking18](/img/docs/techdocs/oasys-hub/withdraw.png)